hashiprobr/nfp-java-rest/README.md

 ```

 ...the server opens a public tunnel using [ngrok](https://ngrok.com/), allowing
-uses in other networks to access it.
+users in other networks to access it.

 Full CRUD example